- •

 Can you do a day trip from Naples Calata Porta di Massa to Positano?

-No, unfortunately you won’t be able to make a day trip from Naples Calata Porta di Massa to Positano, as the shortest journey time is approximately , and there’s no return ferry on the same day.
+No, unfortunately you won’t be able to make a day trip from Naples Calata Porta di Massa to Positano, as the shortest journey time is .
 On this route, we’d recommend you stay overnight to get the most out of your destination.
-Check out our ferry search and booking system to secure your tickets from Positano to Naples Calata Porta di Massa and start planning your trip!
+Check out our ferry search and booking system to secure your tickets from Positano to Naples Calata Porta di Massa ferry route and start planning your trip!

 Are there overnight ferries from Naples Calata Porta di Massa to Positano?